cheil/IsoME.jl/docs/src/devDoc.md

-more thorough documentation or just cite paper??
+more thorough documentation of formulas or just cite paper??

-# Best practives
-- How to set up an environment (Project.toml, Manifest.toml)